talmolab/sleap/docs/howtos.rst

 Pretty much anything you can do with a regular SLEAP file (i.e., a labels file or a predictions file), you can do with a training package file.
 In particular, you can:

 - open a training package in the GUI (you can only see frames with labeled data, since only these are included in the training package)
-- use a training package as the `labels_path` parameter to the `sleap-track` command-line interface
+- use a training package as the :code:`labels_path` parameter to the :code:`sleap-track` command-line interface

 .. _colab: